 Chemical Status is a pass/fail assignment with a failure defined by a face-value exceedance of an Environmental Quality Standards (EQS) for one or more priority action substances (PAS) listed in Annex X of the Water Framework Directive (WFD).
 The EQS values for individual PAS substances are set at European level.
+Good

-Good surface water chemical status means that concentrations of pollutants in the water body do not exceed the environmental limit values specified in the Directive.
+EPA (various) Water Quality in Ireland Wexford: EPA surface water chemical status means that concentrations of pollutants in the water body do not exceed the environmental limit values specified in the Directive.